What is Automatic Differentiation?¶

 This is all we will say here about the general principles of AD in direct mode.
 To go further, you may read the Tapenade reference article and the Tapenade 2.1 users guide, that will describe conventions about variable names and declarations, differentiation of individual instructions and control structures, and in general all you must know to understand and use differentiated programs produced by Tapenade.

-on the gradients :
+Focus on the gradients : Jump to top

-modes of AD.Strictly speaking, the gradient of a function f is defined only when f returns a scalar.
+Strictly speaking, the gradient of a function f is defined only when f returns a scalar.
 In other words, there can be only one optimization criterion.
 If f returns a vector Y of results, we must define from Y a scalar composite result, i.e. a linear combination of its elements.
 We write this scalar optimization criterion as a dot product

 Again, this is most efficiently computed from right to left, because matrix-times-vector products are so much cheaper than matrix-times-matrix products.
 This is the principle of the reverse mode.